JohannesEbke/aws_list_all/README.rst

 Currently, some default resources are still considered "user-created", this may change in the future.

-Details about found resources are saved in pickle files named after the service, region, and operation used to find them.
+Details about found resources are saved in json files named after the service, region, and operation used to find them.
 They can be dumped with::

-  python -m aws_list_all ec2_DescribeSecurityGroups_eu-west-1.pickle
+  python -m aws_list_all ec2_DescribeSecurityGroups_eu-west-1.json

 Enough of this, how do I really list everything?
 ------------------------------------------------